zploskey/cosmogenic/README.rst

 Cosmogenic is open source software (under the BSD license), and is currently in beta.
 It should run using either Python 2 (>=2.6) or Python 3 (>=3.2).
 We welcome contributions in the form of pull requests and bug reports.
-Please reports problems, suggestions and requests on the issue tracker:
+Please report problems, suggestions and requests on the issue tracker:

 https://github.com/zploskey/cosmogenic/issues